A lot of marketers and business owners are obsessed with customer acquisition.

 In the context of customer retention, you can use cross-selling to show buyers a similar product to the one they’ve already purchased.

 Use customers’ purchase history to send personalized suggestions.
-For example, a pet store could send everyone who has bought a chew toy an email about their new doggy treat designed to improve dental health.
+For example, a pet store could email everyone who has bought a chew toy about their new doggy treat designed to improve dental health.

-Cross-selling also has the benefit that it doesn’t rely on discounts or other incentives to purchase because of the relevance of the products being recommended.
+Cross-selling also has the benefit of not relying on discounts or other incentives to purchase because of the recommended products' relevance.

 Here’s an example of a personalized cross-selling email from Remarkety.